ArtVentureX/sd-webui-agent-scheduler/README.md

 If you see this error message in the output console, try update the WebUI to the latest version.

+**Update**: The extension is updated to print this warning message instead: **YOUR SD WEBUI IS OUTDATED AND AGENT SCHEDULER WILL NOT WORKING PROPERLY.** You can still able to use the extension but it will not working correctly after a reload.

-**ReferenceError: submit_enqueue is not defined**
+~~**ReferenceError: submit_enqueue is not defined**~~

-If you click the `Enqueue` button and nothing happen, and you find above error message in the browser F12 console, follow the steps in [this comment](https://github.com/ArtVentureX/sd-webui-agent-scheduler/issues/4#issuecomment-1575986274).
+~~If you click the `Enqueue` button and nothing happen, and you find above error message in the browser F12 console, follow the steps in [this comment](https://github.com/ArtVentureX/sd-webui-agent-scheduler/issues/4#issuecomment-1575986274).~~

+Update: This issue is now fixed.

+**TypeError: issubclass() arg 1 must be a class** Please update the extension, there's a chance it's already fixed.

+**TypeError: Object of type X is not JSON serializable** Please update the extension, it should be fixed already.
+If not, please fire an issue report with the list of installed extensions.

 For other errors, feel free to fire a new [Github issue](https://github.com/ArtVentureX/sd-webui-agent-scheduler/issues/new/choose).